danfinlay/blog-music-and-blockchains/README.md

 # Blockchains and the Music Industry

-I've spent a good part of the last year working with and thinking about blockchains, and I just spent a solid week at SXSW talking to people of all sorts of perspectives within the music industry about how these tools could be beneficial to them.
+I just spent a solid week at SXSW talking to people of all sorts of perspectives within the music industry about how the blockchain could be beneficial to them.

-The fundamental ways that I expect the blockchain to benefit the music industry is actually surprisingly similar to just about every other industry, but probably driven by a specific set of those benefits, because they are the most beneficial features to the existing power structures in the industry.
+The fundamental ways that kept coming up were similar to just about every other industry, but with a few specific features needing emphasis to encourage initial adoption by the incumbent players.

-I'm going to start this article discussing the existing revenue models of the music industry, and how they could be augmented by blockchain technologies.
+In this article, I'm going to start by discussing the existing revenue models of the recording industry and how they could be augmented by blockchain technologies.

 I'm then going to build on those basic tools to demonstrate how powerful they actually are.
-By the end, I hope to leave you with a couple way-out possible futures, and hopefully a strong enough understanding that you can imagine your own.
+By the end, I hope to leave you with a couple way-out possible futures, and hopefully a strong enough understanding that you can imagine your own, and contribute to the conversation as it's happening right now.

-### A note on DRM
+## First, A Note on DRM

 When talking about publishing intellectual property rights on a blockchain, people inevitably get caught in a specific intellectual eddie that is rooted in the last hundred years of how the industry has operated.